k-e-v-i-n-n-n/echelle-inventory/README.md

 Designers

     Click the designers heading to view a list of all your designers.
-Click on an idividual designer to display that designer's inventory.
+Click on an individual designer to display that designer's inventory.
 You will also notice a statistic that indicates how many other showrooms are representing that designer.